 Based on the results drawn from present research study, the future line of work is proposed as given below:

-Identified superior performing lines for high yield and submergence tolerance can be forwarded for stabilisation under diverse environments through MLTs.
+Identified superior performing lines for high yield and submergence tolerance can be forwarded for stabilization under diverse environments through MLTs.

 The identified stable line can be used for hybridization programme.